earmingol/DOTpy/README.md

 # Solution: More iterations or looser threshold
 dot.fit(iterations=200, gap_threshold=0.05)
 ```

 ## Contact

 For questions and issues, please open an issue on GitHub.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## Disclaimer
 This library was written in Python using Claude Sonnet 4.5 and GPT-5.2 models.

+## License

+MIT License